MaybeTC2/GE2CA/README.md

 3. Artificial seaweed:
 Automatic random generation
-Can be eaten by small fish for five times
+Can be eaten by small fish for 5 times
 Replenishment to feces can add 5 times to be eaten.

 4. Players can move the observation by moving the mouse and clicking the wasd key.